nodejs/TSC/BasePolicies/CONTRIBUTING.md

 * A **Contributor** is any individual creating or commenting on an issue or pull request.
 * A **Committer** is a subset of contributors who have been given write access to the repository.
+* A **Collaborator** is a committer, but may use more time labelling and closing issues, rather than commit code.
 * A **TC (Technical Committee)** is a group of committers representing the required technical expertise to resolve rare disputes.